XsidX/blog_app/README.md

 - Navigate to the folder using `cd blog_app`
 - Use the following commands to
     - install necessary gems `bundle install`
-    - install necessary javascript packages `npm install`
+    - run `rails assets:precompile`
-    - run the development server `rails s`
+    - run the development server `./bin/dev`

 ## Author